-Build - the general build options in the panel are as follows:
+For the general build options in the Build panel are as follows:

-buildfolder of the project directory.
-If using a version control system such as git, svn, etc., ignore the
+buildfolder in the project directory.
+If a version control system such as Git or SVN is used, the

-Note: spaces, illegal characters and Chinese characters are not allowed in the build path.
+Note: Spaces, illegal characters and Chinese are not allowed in the Build Path.